 G. In circumstances where tenant income fluctuates, Rent will be computed based on an average of past amounts.
 This applies to all adults in the household.
 MPHA will annualize the Rent of a Tenant at the third interim Rent change.
 See 24 C.F.R. § 5.609

-H. Rent will not change for a tenant who is on a temporary leave from work or experiences a temporary reduction of income for more than 30 days and less than 120 days.
-However, the Manager or Supervisor of Leasing and Occupancy or the Regional Property Manager, may approve a credit adjustment for the loss of income.
-MPHA will not make a credit adjustment to the Rent if the leave is less than 30 days.
+H. Rent credits will be issued for persons who are on a temporary leave from work or experiences a temporary reduction of income.
+Temporary leave is defined as more than 30 days and less than 120 days.
+The Manager or Supervisor of Leasing, Occupancy and Compliance or the Regional Property Manager will approve a credit adjustment for the loss of income.

 MPHA will notify tenants in writing of any change in Rent or payments resulting from an interim reexamination as stated in the lease.